-Alas, it's all too true that losing weight after menopause can present a challenge or two.
+Alas, losing weight after menopause sometimes isn't all that easy.
 For one thing, the rate of women's metabolism

 after age 50 tends to decrease.
-So, besides Everything Else, we also have to put up with this?
+So, besides the other "challenges" aging presents, we also have to put up with this?
 Apparently, yes.

 For shedding menopausal physical "baggage," you may find any of these four steps useful: getting more exercise (hooray for the daily walk!), monitoring your overall caloric intake, adding more

 As the first seems self-evident, let's look at the latter three possibilities...

 A good first step here?
 Establish the approximate number of